 While wandering off looking for a mythical second security checkpoint can take just as much time as you’d spend standing in line for the first one, you can save some time in security by asking an airline employee if they recommend a different security checkpoint and, if so, where you can find it.
 Relying on the expertise of airport staff is often one of the fastest ways to speed up time in airport security.

 Have kids?
 Check their bag before you get to the airport.

 Perhaps an obvious tip, it’s worth repeating.
 Traveling is hectic sometimes, especially when you’re headed to an airport with kids.
 If you have young kids, be sure to check their backpacks and mini suitcases for stowaways that could flag security (if you have kids, you know exactly how common it is to find random objects in their bags or pockets!)

 Save yourself the hassle at the airport security checkpoint and take that fork out of their backpack!
 It also can’t hurt to have a conversation with your kids about how to behave in airport security, and why jokes about a bomb will be anything but a joke if they make your entire family miss a flight!

-If you follow these tips and prepare yourself before you arrive at the airport, you should be able to get through airport security fast and in a breeze.
+If you follow these tips, review the lists of what is not allowed in carry on luggage, and prepare yourself before you arrive at the airport, you should be able to get through airport security fast and in a breeze.